 Why?
 Because none of us, on our own, has all the wisdom to take care of our bodies, minds, and spirits.
 That's why, as humans, we band together and help each other.
 People who are serious about their health are proactive in finding a teacher who can help them learn how to move better and live better.

 Why?
 Because the habits you form now will carry into your retirement -- for good or for ill!

 Why?
 Because individuals and couples "on the go" can't afford to slow down due to injury, pain, or stiffness.

 Why?
 Recurring pain can be a vicious cycle where pain causes less movement, and less movement contributes to more pain.
 Sadly, this can lead to disability and loss of functional independence.
 What can help break the cycle?
 Movement training!

 ACTIVE AND INVOLVED GRANDPARENTS

 Why?
 Grandparents who play games with their grandkids, babysit them, or vacation with them train with SBM because they want to keep spending this quality time with their families.
 "Keeping up with the kids" is about more than just your attitude.
 It's about being able to pick them up & carry them safely, get onto the floor to play with them (and back up off the floor!), participate in their favorite family recreational activities, and physically keep them out of harm's way.
-A grandparent who is active, involved, and physically capable will enjoy a more enriching relationship with their grandkids than one who only give hugs from the couch.
+A grandparent who is active, involved, and physically capable will enjoy a more enriching relationship with their grandkids than one who’s involvement and physical capability is limited.